Glossary

 Fan Token

-Fan Tokens are utility tokens that allow sports teams to connect with their fans.
+Fan Tokens are specialised utility tokens that enable sports teams to engage and interact with their fan base.

 Fee